Canto-Network/Canto/x/liquidstaking/spec/07_invariants.md

   - there is no paired insurance
   - cannot find paired insurance obj
   - cannot find delegation obj
-  - value of delegation shares ≤ ChunkSize tokens
+  - delegation shares < ChunkSize tokens
 - for any Unpairing and UnpairingForUnstaking chunk
   - there is no unpairing insurance
   - cannot find unpairing insurance obj
   - **if it is epoch then**
     - cannot find unbonding delegation obj
     - unbonding entries ≠ 1
-    - unbonding entries[0].InitialBalance < ChunkSize tokens
 - for any chunk status == Unspecified

 **Insurances invariant check broken when**